-- Spontaneous excretion caused by lifting the mouse and collection of urine.
+- Spontaneous excretion can be collected by either lifting the mouse and collection of spontaneous loss of urine or to house the mouse on hydrophobic labsand for certain time period.
 If the mouse does not lose urine spontaneously, light bladder massage can be applied.